contagon/handbook/handbook/38-church-policies-and-guidelines.md

 As part of their responsibility to teach their children, parents should be aware of and appropriately seek to influence the sex education taught at school.
 Parents teach correct principles and support school instruction that is consistent with the gospel.

-### 38.6.17 Sexual Abuse
+### 38.6.18 Sexual Abuse, Rape, and Other Forms of Sexual Assault

 The Church condemns sexual abuse.
 As used here, _sexual abuse_ is defined as imposing any unwanted sexual activity on another person.
-Sexual activity with a person who cannot give legal consent is considered sexual abuse.
-Sexual abuse can also occur with a spouse.
+Sexual activity with a person who does not or cannot give legal consent is considered sexual abuse.
+Sexual abuse can also occur with a spouse or in a dating relationship.
 For information about sexual abuse of a child or youth, see [38.6.2.3](38-church-policies-and-guidelines.md#38623-child-or-youth-abuse).

-Sexual abuse covers a broad range of actions, from harassment to assault.
+Sexual abuse covers a broad range of actions, from harassment to rape and other forms of sexual assault.
 It can occur physically, verbally, and in other ways.
+For guidance about counseling members who have experienced sexual abuse, rape, or other forms of sexual assault, see [38.6.18.2](38-church-policies-and-guidelines.md#386182-counseling-for-victims-of-sexual-abuse-rape-and-other-forms-of-sexual-assault).

-If leaders and members become aware of sexual abuse, they take action to protect victims and others as soon as possible.
-This includes alerting the bishop or stake president.
+If members suspect or become aware of sexual abuse, they take action to protect victims and others as soon as possible.
+This includes reporting to civil authorities and alerting the bishop or stake president.
+If a child has been abused, members should follow the instructions in [38.6.2](38-church-policies-and-guidelines.md#3862-abuse).

+#### 38.6.18.1 Abuse Help Line

-If a bishop or stake president learns of sexual abuse, he calls the Church’s abuse help line in countries where it is available (see [38.6.2.1](38-church-policies-and-guidelines.md#38621-abuse-help-line)).
-In other countries, the stake president seeks guidance from the area legal counsel at the area office.
+If a bishop or stake president learns of sexual abuse, rape, or another form of sexual assault, he calls the Church’s abuse help line in countries where it is available (see [38.6.2.1](38-church-policies-and-guidelines.md#38621-abuse-help-line) for contact information).
+Legal and clinical professionals will answer his questions.
+These professionals will also give instructions about how to:

+* Assist victims and help protect them from further harm.
+* Help protect potential victims.
+* Comply with legal requirements for reporting.

+In countries that do not have a help line, a bishop who learns of these offenses should contact his stake president.
+The stake president should seek guidance from the area legal counsel at the area office.
+He is also encouraged to counsel with the Family Services staff or the welfare and self-reliance manager at the area office.

+#### 38.6.18.2 Counseling for Victims of Sexual Abuse, Rape, and Other Forms of Sexual Assault

+Victims of sexual abuse, rape, or other forms of sexual assault often suffer serious trauma.
+When they confide in a bishop or stake president, he responds with heartfelt compassion and empathy.
+He provides spiritual counseling and support to help victims overcome the destructive effects of abuse.
+He also calls the Church’s abuse help line for guidance where it is available (see [38.6.18.1](38-church-policies-and-guidelines.md#386181-abuse-help-line)).

+Sometimes victims have feelings of shame or guilt.
+Victims are not guilty of sin.
+Leaders do not blame the victim.
+They help victims and their families understand God’s love and the healing that comes through Jesus Christ and His Atonement (see [Alma 15:8](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/15.8?lang=eng#p8); [3 Nephi 17:9](https://www.churchofjesuschrist.org/study/scriptures/bofm/3-ne/17.9?lang=eng#p9)).

+While members may choose to share information about the abuse or assault, leaders should not focus excessively on the details.
+This can be harmful to victims.

+In addition to receiving the inspired help of Church leaders, victims and their families may need professional counseling.
+For information, see [31.2.6](31.md#3126-interviews-for-ordination-to-an-office-in-the-melchizedek-priesthood).

+#### 38.6.18.3 Membership Councils

-A membership council is required if a member committed a rape or is convicted of sexual assault (see [32.6.1.1](32-repentance-and-membership-councils.md#32611-violent-acts-and-abuse)).
+A membership council may be necessary for a person who has sexually assaulted or abused someone.
+A membership council is required if a member committed rape or is convicted of another form of sexual assault (see [32.6.1.1](32-repentance-and-membership-councils.md#32611-violent-acts-and-abuse))

 A council must also be held for sexual activity with a vulnerable adult.
 As used here, a _vulnerable adult_ is a person who, because of physical or mental limitations, either cannot consent to the activity or cannot understand the nature of it.

 To address other forms of sexual abuse, leaders seek the Spirit’s guidance about whether personal counseling or a membership council is the most appropriate setting (see [32.6.2.2](32-repentance-and-membership-councils.md#32622-sexual-immorality) and [32.8](32-repentance-and-membership-councils.md#328-personal-counseling-and-informal-membership-restrictions)).
 In severe cases a council is required.
 Leaders may counsel with their direct priesthood leader about the setting.

-If membership restrictions result from a membership council that is held for sexual abuse, a person’s records are annotated.
+If membership restrictions result from a membership council that is held for a perpetrator of sexual abuse, that person’s membership record is annotated.

-Victims of sexual abuse often suffer serious trauma and feelings of guilt.
-These victims are not guilty of sin.
-Leaders should be sensitive to them and give caring counsel and support to help them overcome the destructive effects of abuse.
-Leaders also give assurances of God’s love.

 For information about counseling in cases of abuse, see [38.6.2.2](38-church-policies-and-guidelines.md#38622-counseling-in-cases-of-abuse).
+For information about counseling victims of sexual assault, see [38.6.18.2](38-church-policies-and-guidelines.md#386182-counseling-for-victims-of-sexual-abuse-rape-and-other-forms-of-sexual-assault).

-### 38.6.18 Single Expectant Parents
+### 38.6.19 Single Expectant Parents

 Church members who are single and pregnant are encouraged to meet with their bishop.
-Family Services is available for:
+In the United States and Canada, Family Services is available for:

 * Consultation with Church leaders.
 * Counseling with single expectant parents and their families.

 No bishop’s referral is needed for this service.
 There is no charge.
+See [31.2.6](31.md#3126-interviews-for-ordination-to-an-office-in-the-melchizedek-priesthood) for Family Services contact information.

-Leaders may contact Family Services for assistance.
-See [38.6.2.2](38-church-policies-and-guidelines.md#38622-counseling-in-cases-of-abuse) for contact information.
+In other areas, leaders may contact Family Services staff or the welfare and self-reliance manager in the area office for consultation.

 [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources)Guidance for counseling single expectant parents is also provided at “[Unwed Pregnancy](https://www.churchofjesuschrist.org/study/manual/gospel-topics/unwed-pregnancy?lang=eng)” (Gospel Topics, topics.ChurchofJesusChrist.org).

-### 38.6.19 Suicide
+### 38.6.20 Suicide

-Mortal life is a precious gift from God﻿—a gift that should be valued and protected.
+Mortal life is a precious gift from God—a gift that should be valued and protected.
 The Church strongly supports the prevention of suicide.
 For information about how to help someone who is suicidal or someone who has been affected by suicide, see [suicide.ChurchofJesusChrist.org](https://suicide.ChurchofJesusChrist.org).

 Most people who have thought about suicide want to find relief from physical, mental, emotional, or spiritual pain.
 Such individuals need love, help, and support from family, Church leaders, and qualified professionals.